Where it All Began

 Established in 1982, Community EMS began with twenty-five employees and four ambulances.
-At present, there are nearly 2,000 employees among its organizations and twelve different fleets of emergency and non-emergency vehicles that include standard ambulances, mobile intensive care units, bariatric transport vehicles and lab courier cars.
-In addition to an exponential increase in size and services offered, Community EMS has grown in structure, opening an EMS training school and becoming a partner to eleven Joint Ventures and partnerships in four states.
+At present, there are nearly 500 employees among all of our organizations and has a fleet of emergency and non-emergency vehicles that include standard ambulances, mobile intensive care units and bariatric transport vehicles.
+In addition to an exponential increase in size and services offered, Community EMS has grown in structure.

 Located at 25400 West Eight Mile Road in Southfield, Michigan, the company now occupies its fourth change of location due to continuing growth over the years.
-This Southfield location houses our ACE accredited state-of-the-art 24/7 dispatch facility, which accepts over 1,200 calls each day.
-We also have a second dispatch facility in Ohio which supports our Ohio and Illinois operations.
-Our new location has given rise to a number of opportunities to better serve the area and its surrounding communities.
-For instance, expansion afforded Community EMS the ability to house an EMS billing center as well as a fleet maintenance facility that services both our extensive fleet, municipalities, outside fleets, and those of the public at large by appointment.
+This Southfield location houses our state of the art 24/7 dispatch facility, which accepts over 500 calls each day.
 Other technological advancements include the implementation of electronic patient care reporting (ePCR) which allows EMS providers to use handheld devices to accurately and securely record patient data at the scene of the emergency or routine transport.

-Community EMS: Founded in August of 1982, CEMS is the oldest licensed EMS system in Oakland County.
-CEMS employs over 1,500 employees among its organizations and is the largest private EMS provider in South Eastern Michigan.
+Founded in August of 1982, CEMS is the oldest licensed EMS system in Oakland County.
+CEMS employs over 500 employees among its organizations and is one of the largest private EMS provider in South Eastern Michigan.
 Over the last few years, CEMS has seen growth in volume through improved performance monitoring and reporting which is shared with our clients and employees.
-Their growth is due to their entrepreneurial spirit and vision which is responsible for their unique JV model that has proven successful with 10 health system partners.
-Recently Community EMS of Michigan has developed a community partnership with Kettering Health Network of Ohio, and is proudly providing EMS services in the Dayton area.
+Their growth is due to their entrepreneurial spirit and vision which is responsible for their unique JV model.

-Life Support Training Institute: LSTI was established in 1986 for the purpose of providing our employees training and education.
+LSTI was established in 1986 for the purpose of providing our employees training and education.
 Over the years, LSTI has grown to become a leader in pre-hospital training and education, and has been approved by both the Michigan Department of Community Health (MDCH), as well as being a Community Training Center (CTC) approved by the American Heart Association.
 In addition to training EMTs and Paramedics, LSTI also works closely with municipal fire and police departments.
 Recently LSTI passed its state accreditation and is one of the only private, non-college affiliated institutes to do so.
 LSTI is now preparing to gain national accreditation that would allow students to obtain federal tuition grants.
-LSTI employs five staff members and greater than 30 instructors.
 LSTI has enabled our organization to grow through providing highly qualified professionals to all of our organizations as well as providing our current employees with continuing education and career advancing training.
-LSTI is projecting its largest enrollment over the next 12 months.